 - Losing access to credit

 - Losing your right to own a gun

 - Having to register as a sex offender

 There is so much at stake when you are charged with a crime.
-Let the skilled defense attorneys at Keith Oliver Criminal Law fight for your freedom and your future.
+Let the skilled criminal defense attorneys at Keith Oliver Criminal Law fight for your freedom and future.

 How Can You Protect Your Rights During and After an Arrest in Somerset County?

-If you’ve been arrested in Somerset County, it’s important to do everything you can to protect your rights as your case proceeds.
+If you’ve been arrested in Somerset County, you must do everything you can to protect your rights as your case proceeds.
 Here’s what you need to do:

 - Don’t fight back if you’re arrested.
 Stay quiet and calm.